Creating “real” subplots in SimBiology using the Plot Type Library

 end

-We step through each state using a for
+We step through each state using a for loop, create a new subplot

 axis, plot the state values against time and put the name of the state